 Northern Rush County Schools believes that every individual deserves to be able to come to school without fear of demeaning remarks or actions.
-The harassment/bullying of other students or members of the staff, or any other individuals is not permitted.
+The harassment/bullying of other scholars, staff members, or other individuals is not permitted.
 This includes any speech or action that creates a hostile, intimidating, or offensive learning environment.